CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
 const opts = {
-  'chainId': "ETH", // String | Unique id of the chain 'limit': 10, // Number | The maximum number of objects to return.
+  'chainId': "ETH", // String | The chain ID.
+  'limit': 10, // Number | The maximum number of objects to return.
 The value range is [1, 50].
   'before': "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f", // String | An object ID which serves as a cursor for pagination.
 For example, if you specify `before` as `foo`, the request will retrieve a list of data objects that end before the object with the object ID `foo`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.
 If you set both `after` or `before`, only the setting of `before` will take effect.
   'after': "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // String | An object ID which serves as a cursor for pagination.
 For example, if you specify `after` as `bar`, the request will retrieve a list of data objects that start after the object with the object ID `bar`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.
 If you set both `after` or `before`, only the setting of `before` will take effect.